ahmjw/ChupooTemplateEngine/README.md

 # Features
 - Auto-render edited HTML file.
 - Backup data on version.
-- Able to combine with SCSS/LESS/SASS.
+- Able to combine with SASS/SASS.
 - Able to use component for manageable web design data.
 - Launch to web template production.
 Using universal HTML rendering result.
+- Export to Wordpress.